Deep Metric Learning with Chance Constraints: Related Work

 \section{Related Work}

 We discuss the works which are most related to ours.
-Briefly, our contributions include that $i)$ we reformulate DML as a chance constrained feasibility problem, $ii)$ we expand on the discussions of the works on the generalization bounds to characterize generalization of proxy-based DML as well as to formally write the feasibility problem as a set intersection to be solved by iterative projections, $iii)$ we implicitly utilize arbitrary number of proxies per class.
+Briefly, our contributions include that $i)$ we reformulate DML as a chance constrained feasibility problem, $ii)$ we characterize generalization of proxy-based DML by expanding on the discussions of the works studying generalization bounds, $iii)$ we write the feasibility problem, \ie, DML, as a set intersection problem to be solved by iterative projections using proxy-based DML, and $iv)$ we effectively utilize arbitrary number of proxies per class.